tefdara/Wavecraft/README.md

 - `extract`: Extract features from an audio file.
 - `proxim`: Calculate proximity metrics for a dataset.
 It can find the most similar sounds in a dataset based on various metrics.
 - `decompose`: Decompose an audio file using various methods.
+- `beat`: Extract beats from an audio file.
+- `onset`: Extract onsets from an audio file.
 - `filter`: Apply filters to an audio files.
 - `fade`: Apply fades to an audio file.
 - `norm`: Normalise an audio file.
 - `wmetadata`: Write metadata to an audio file.
 - `trim`: Trim an audio file.
 - `split`: Split an audio file into smaller files.
-- `pan`: Pan an audio file.
-- `mono`: Convert an audio file to mono.
+- `pan`: Pan an audio file or convert a multichannel file to mono.

 For a detailed list of operations and their options, run: